mabbyreyes/ontrack/docs/README.md

 ## Description
-onTrack is an application for people trying to be in the moment.
-This app helps keep you on top of your studying by keeping you off what distracts you from doing most anything; your phone.
-As the set time goes by, onTrack begins creating a complete puzzle piece.
-If, however, you choose to leave the app, your puzzle piece becomes nothing more than scrunched paper.
+onTrack is an application for people trying to live in the moment.
+This app helps keep you on top of your studying by keeping you off what distracts you the most, your phone.
+As the set time goes by, Ontrack begins creating a complete puzzle piece.
+However, if you choose to leave the app, your puzzle piece becomes nothing more than scrunched paper.
 The determination to complete the puzzle of every stunning downloadable/sharable image of Albuquerque NM will motivate you to spend your time elsewhere, create better studying habits, and stay off your phone.

 ## Intended users
-* Someone who spends too much time on their phone.
+* Teenagers who spend too much time on their phone procrastinating.
-* Students trying to create better study habits.
+* Student trying to create better study habits.
-* Families spending more quality time together.
+* Families wanting to spend more quality time together.

 [User stories](user-stories.md)